Bad-ptr/persp-mode.el/README.md

 `C-x x a` -- add buffer to perspective.
 `C-x x i` -- import all buffers from another perspective.
 `C-x x k` -- remove buffer from perspective.
+`C-x x w` -- save perspectives to file.
+`C-x x l` -- load perspectives from file.

 # Customization
 `M-x: customize-group RET persp-mode RET`

 ---

-# Save/load perspectives to/from file and auto save/resume

-## Interactive functions:
-`M-x: persp-save-state-to-file` and `M-x: persp-load-state-from-file`.
-*Key bindings*: `C-x x w` and `C-x x l` accordingly.

-## Dependencies and troubles:
-To be able to save/load from/to file, you must put my version of [`pickel.el`](https://github.com/Bad-ptr/pickel.el) (checkout `experimental` branch) to your emacs load path.
-To be able to save/restore window configurations you need [`workgroups.el`](https://github.com/tlh/workgroups.el).
-It's also available on [melpa](https://github.com/milkypostman/melpa).
+# Troubles:
-Also when you create new frame(with `emacsclient -c` for example) it's window is switching to `*scratch*` buffer.
-To fix this you must have emacs 24.4 or build from bzr trunk.
+When you create new frame(with `emacsclient -c` for example) it's window is switching to `*scratch*` buffer.
+To fix this you must have emacs version >= 24.4.
 Alternatively you can save `server.el` from `/usr/share/emacs/${your_emacs_version_number}/lisp/` (or from source tree, or from somewhere else) to directory in your `load-path` and edit it like that(that works for emacs 24.3 at least):
 replace